Harrison Bader Preview, Player Props: Yankees vs. Tigers

 Tigers Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Tigers pitching staff ranks 22nd in the league.
+- The Tigers pitching staff is 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Tigers' 4.54 team ERA ranks 20th across all MLB pitching staffs.
+- The Tigers have the 21st-ranked team ERA across all league pitching staffs (4.55).

 © 2023 Data Skrive.
 All rights reserved.